alexia-pratensi/alexia-pratensi/README.md

 💻I’m always interested in learning new programming languages and technics to improve my deliverables.
 <br>
 <br>
 👀 Something about me: I’m sensitive to environment preservation 🌱 and animal protection🐮.
-This is why I decided to developed a first application called "Behind Meat" (👉🏻https://www.behindmeat.site/), where you can calculate the real impact of your meat consumption on the environment - in only 10 days, with 2 collegues, as part of the Wagon's bootcamp.
-This application is only desktop for the moment.😉
+This is why I decided to developed a first application called "Behind Meat", where you can calculate the real impact of your meat consumption on the environment.
-In my free time, I like Latin dances💃, Krav Maga 🤼 and trail running in the nature 🏃.
+In my free time, I like Latin dances💃, trail 🏃.
 ✈️I enjoy travelling all around the world 🌏
 <br>
 <br>